 Campaigns - GPS SI

-The GPS-SI campaign was deployed in Greenland as a first part of ESA funded project GPS-SIDS (Sea Ice and Dry Snow), whose objective was to investigate the viability of using reflected GPS signals to study sea-ice and dry snow properties from space.
-For that purpose, the goal of this campaign was to obtain relatively long term data sets monitoring the complete process of formation, evolution and melting of sea-ice from a fixed platform placed at Godhavn (Disko Bay).
-After inferring several sea-ice properties such as thickness, roughness and permittivity changes, the results should be extrapolated to a spaceborne platform.
-The GNSS-R instruments employed were the ICE/IEEC-CSIC's GOLD-RTR and the GFZ's GORS.
+The GPS-DS campaign was deployed in Antarctica as a second part of ESA funded project GPS-SIDS (Sea Ice and Dry Snow), whose objective was to investigate the viability of using reflected GPS signals to study sea-ice and dry snow properties from space.
+To fulfill this target, the goal of this campaign was to obtain continuous data sets monitoring a dry snow protected area from a fixed platform placed at Dome Concordia.
+With penetrations depths around 100 meters, it is expected that GPS signals will infer information of the internal properties of continental ice masses.
+In addition, it will contribute to a better understanding of the L-band radiometric measurements.
+Afterwards, the results should be extrapolated to a spaceborne platform.
+As in the first part of GPS-SIDS, the GNSS-R instruments employed were the ICE/IEEC-CSIC's GOLD-RTR and the GFZ's GORS.
+The equipment was installed on the top of a 45 meters high tower.
+From the 10th until the 21st of December 2009, almost 10 days of continuous records were stored.
+The experimental data acquisition was carried on in-situ by IFAC-CNR in remote coordination with ICE/IEEC-CSIC and GFZ.